BDNYC/sedkit/source/sed.rst

     trap1.age = 7.6 * q.Gyr, 2.2 * q.Gyr
     trap1.radius = 0.121 * q.R_sun, 0.003 * q.R_sun

-Results can be calculated at any time by checking the ``results`` property.
+Results can be calculated at any time by checking the :py:attr:`~sed.SED.results` property.

 .. code:: python

     trap1.results

 A variety of evolutionary model grids can be used to infer fundamental parameters,

 .. code:: python